- This event has passed.

 Heirloom Demos at 10 am

-The Historic Lewes Farmers Market (HLFM) celebrates the milestone opening of its 20th Market Season on Saturday, May 3 at George H.P.
+The Historic Lewes Farmers Market (HLFM), recently chosen 8th Best Farmers Market in America, celebrates the milestone opening of its 21st Market Season on Saturday, May 2 at George H.P.
 Smith Park at the corner of Dupont and Johnson Avenues.
 Customers can join in the celebration to ring in the new season at 8 am.
-At the Market, 36 local farmers and producers bring the best fresh veggies, fruit, eggs, breads and pastries, jams, honey, cold-pressed juices, kombucha, coffee, beef, pork, chicken, lamb, seafood, mushrooms, cut-flowers, plants, and much more.
+At the Market, 37 local farmers and producers bring the best fresh veggies, fruit, eggs, breads and pastries, jams, honey, cold-pressed juices, kombucha, coffee, beef, pork, chicken, lamb, seafood, mushrooms, cut-flowers, plants, and much more.

-At 10 am, the Heirloom restaurant team will kick off the 20th season with a Chef Demonstration highlighting the fresh in-season offerings found around the Market.
+At 10 am, the Heirloom restaurant team will kick off the 2026 Market Season with a Chef Demonstration highlighting the fresh in-season offerings found around the Market.
 Heirloom is a true farm-to-table restaurant.
 For years, owner Meghan Lee has worked with local small farmers to bring the best seasonal ingredients to her customers.

 The HLFM is unique in that it is producer-only—customers connect directly with the farmer who grew the produce and raised the animals to buy their local fruit, veggies, eggs, and meats.
 This Market is where the farmers are—the most farmers in any farmers market in the Delmarva!